r-ahmed2022/r-ahmed2022/README.md

 ## I'm a Developer, Content Writer, and Tech Enthusaist!!

-- 🥅 2022 Goals:  Open to opportunities as a Software Developer!"
+- 🥅 2022 Goals:  Open to opportunities as a Software Developer, Front-End!"
 - 👯  Multi-skilled such as Front-End Web Developer , SMM , Content Writer and a Lead Management
 - 💪🏼 I believe in the continuously creative and solution focused living
 - 👨‍💻 All of my projects are available at [https://github.com/r-ahmed2022](https://github.com/r-ahmed2022)